-All about fishing for rainbow, brook, brown and lake trout in Michigan lakes and streams.
+All about fishing for rainbow, brook, brown and lake trout in local lakes and streams.

 Cold, clear water creates ideal conditions for trout.
-And, Michigan has lots of it.
+And, Michigan has lots of it, including ice fishing options.
 Aside from the rivers and streams containing trout there are quite a number of larger lakes with healthy trout populations.
-These lakes include Black Lake, Brevort Lake, Burt Lake, Crystal Lake, Elk Lake, Glen Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Huron, Lake Leelanau, Lake Michigamme, Lake Michigan, Lake St Clair, Lake Superior, Manistique Lake, Mullett Lake, Torch Lake and Wixom Lake.
+These lakes include Black Lake, Brevoort Lake, Burt Lake, Crystal Lake, Elk Lake, Glen Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Huron, Lake Leelanau, Lake Michigamme, Lake Michigan, Lake St Clair, Lake Superior, Manistique Lake, Mullett Lake, Torch Lake and Wixom Lake.

 Michigan Department of Natural Resources stock trout in waters across the state.
 Visit their website for details and information regarding trout stockings in Michigan.